 Located in Central Iowa, about 20 miles South of I-80, What Cheer Flea Market is a true collector’s paradise.
 Held three times a year in Spring, Summer and Falls, this indoor/outdoor market hosts +400 exhibitors from several states and is one of the premiere antique and collectibles markets in the Midwest, gathering a huge crowd every year.

-Now in its 41st year, What Cheer flea market is a sprawling web of second hand merchant shops packed into the Keokuk County Fairgrounds.
+Started back in 1976, What Cheer flea market is nowadays a sprawling web of second hand merchant shops packed into the Keokuk County Fairgrounds.
 The market truly is massive: 7 rows of pop-up stands, tents, RVs, and tables encircle the ground’s grassy areas, winding back through the middle of the field, spilling over into the 5 or so show barns scattered across the grandstand area.
 What Cheer flea market is an affordable place to set up shop, resulting in a juxtaposing mix of local amateurs and seasoned traveling professionals, hawking everything from furniture to action figures.
 Anything you can dream of you can find, in varying quality, for a negotiable price.

 The market offers a little bit of everything, including: antiques and collectibles, tools, primitives, post cards, antique glass, farm machinery, jewelry, upcycled items, serious collectibles, porcelain, stamps, coins, furniture, baseball cards and more.
 You’re sure to find a hidden treasure here!
 Another reason to attend What Cheer Flea Market, is to give one of its 4 concession stands selling all kind of yummy treats, popcorn and the best funnel cake, a go.